American Horror Story: Conception

 Creators Murphy and Falchuk began working on American Horror Story before their Fox series Glee began production.
 Murphy wanted to do the opposite of what he had done previously and thus began his work on the series.
 He stated: "I went from Nip/Tuck to Glee, so it made sense that I wanted to do something challenging and dark.
 And I always had loved, as Brad had, the horror genre.
 So it just was a natural for me."
 Falchuk was intrigued by the idea of putting a different angle on the horror genre, stating that their main goal in creating the series was to scare viewers.
 "You want people to be a little bit off balance afterwards," he said.

 In February 2011, FX officially announced that it had ordered a pilot for a possible series from Ryan Murphy and Brad Falchuk, with both Murphy and Falchuk writing and Murphy directing.
 Dante Di Loreto was announced as executive producer.
 Production on the series began in April 2011.
 In July 2011, FX officially announced the project had been picked up to become a full series.

 From the beginning, Murphy and Falchuk planned that each season of the series would tell a different story.
 After the first-season finale aired, Murphy spoke of his plans to change the cast and location for the second season.
-He did say, however, that some actors who starred in the first season would be returning.
+He said that some actors who starred in the first season would be returning.
 "The people that are coming back will be playing completely different characters, creatures, monsters, etc. [The Harmons'] stories are done.
 People who are coming back will be playing entirely new characters," he announced.
 In November 2012, FX chief executive, John Landgraf, described the unique format of the series stating: "[T]he notion of doing an anthological series of miniseries with a repertory cast—has proven groundbreaking, wildly successful and will prove to be trendsetting."